 A partner in the Corporate Department, Neil Goldman is a member of the Mergers & Acquisitions Group and the Private Equity Group.
 Neil has extensive experience with public and private company transactions, including private equity investments, mergers and acquisitions, divestitures, restructuring transactions and joint ventures.
 Neil is recognized as a recommended lawyer by The Legal 500 for his work on private equity buyouts and mega-deal mergers, acquisitions and buyouts.

 - General Atlantic:

-- portfolio company Authentic Brands Group LLC in its $110 million acquisition of Sports Illustrated from Meredith Corporation;
+- portfolio company Authentic Brands Group in its $110 million acquisition of Sports Illustrated from Meredith Corporation;

 - Crestview Partners:

 - in its up to $180 million investment in Viad Corp.;

 - in its acquisition of DS Waters of America and its $1.25 billion sale of DS Waters to Cott Corporation;

 - in its acquisition of NEP Broadcasting and its affiliates from American Securities, an investment by Carlyle Global Partners in NEP, and in the sale of its stake in NEP to Carlyle Global Partners;